-The ESF activities will be tailored for each of five Pilot Projects in which the ESF activities have to be integrated with specific Pilot area tailored ERDF activities.

-This SO will be implemented through the following actions:

-- Support to self-employment focusing on facilitating access to entrepreneurship for the vulnerable group of unemployed through ALPMs and self-employment; - Providing direct employment subsidies and compensations, i.e. financial support to employers in order to encourage faster integration of disadvantaged groups in the labour market, - Support to the development of social entrepreneurship supporting the start-up process, business mentoring and employees training in accordance to the Strategy for the Social Entrepreneurship Development; - Broadening the network of community-based social services social service providers will be funded to develop non-institutional forms of care in a community, which has an aim at preventing institutionalization and support the transition from institutional care to community-based care services in line with the process of deinstitutionalization; - Employment and skills related trainings tailored to the needs of vulnerable groups in terms of increasing their employability (through ALMPs); - Trainings and workshops aimed to foster employment of youth and facilitate their transition from the educational system into the LM, including the promotion and outreach activities aimed at youth in general;
+Investment priority 9i - Active inclusion, including with a view to promoting equal opportunities and active participation, and improving employability The ESF activities v ERDF activities. will be tailored for each of five Pilot Projects in which the ESF activities have to be integrated with specific Pilot area tailored This SO will be imp plemented through the following actions: • Support to se self-employ elf-employment - focusing on facilitating access to entrepreneurship for the vulnerable group of unemployed through ALPMs and ment; - rect employment subsidies and compensations, i.e. financial support to employers in order to encourage faster integration of ed groups in the labour market, ne development of social entrepreneurship - supporting the start-up process, business mentoring and employees training in to the Strategy for the Social Entrepreneurship Development; in a commun the network of community-based social services - social service providers will be funded to develop non-institutional forms of care nity, which has an aim at preventing institutionalization and support the transition from institutional care to community-based care ine with the process of deinstitutionalization; • Employmen t and skills related trainings tailored to the needs of vulnerable groups in terms of increasing their employability (through ALMPs); • d workshops aimed to foster employment of youth and facilitate their transition from the educational system into the LM, including on and outreach activities aimed at youth in general;

-9i - Active inclusion, including with a view to promoting equal opportunities and active participation, and improving employability
+Investment priority 9i - Active inclusion, including with a view to promoting equal opportunities and active participation, and improving employability --------------------- ---